Love + problems + stress can lead to marriage counseling.

 - Research-based training: discerning enough to know what to focus on and what NOT to focus on

-- Understands the importance of sex and intimacy in a relationship
+- Appreciation for the importance of sex and intimacy in a relationship

 - Persevering: a witness to what your relationship is becoming

-- Understands women AND men; actually likes men and women equally
+- Understanding of women AND men; actually likes men and women equally

-- Understands the meaning of love and knows how to peel away the debris that has covered over the underlying love between a man and a woman
+- Clarity about the meaning of love and knowing how to peel away the debris that has covered over the underlying love between a man and a woman

 Keeping the story of Travis and Gina in mind, let’s look at the big picture of how marriage counseling unfolds over time.
 I use a structured, research-based approach that breathes with life and builds love.
 The outline below will give you a quick idea of how couple’s therapy can unfold.